+Environment settings

-- Environment settings, which are global settings specified in IBM AD Configuration Server, from a Web interface.
+The global settings that are specified in IBM AD Configuration Server, from a web interface.
 These settings affect all users of IBM AD Analyze and can be modified at any time from IBM AD Configuration Server.
+For more information, see topic "Environment Settings" on page 7.

+Local settings

-All the global parameters have their local counterparts.
-The local parameters are only taken into account if Allow Overwrite option is checked in IBM AD Configuration Server.
-See the following sections for details. - Local settings, which allow the user to customize the way different areas of the product (Graphs, Reports, Usage, and so on) work on the local machine.
+The local settings that allow the user to customize the way different areas of the product (Graphs, Reports, Usage, and so on) work on the local machine.
+For more information, see topic "Local Settings" on page 9.

+Notes:
-Note: Certain parameters from the Local settings section will only be taken into account if Allow overwrite option is selected in IBM AD Configuration Server.
-For details, see IBM AD Configuration Server User Guide.

-Note: The parameters available in the Preferences section depend on the version of IBM AD purchased.
+- All the global parameters have their local counterparts.
+The corresponding local settings are only taken into account if the Allow Overwrite check box is selected in IBM AD Configuration Server.
+For more information, see IBM AD Configuration Server User Guide. - The available parameters in the Preferences dialog window depend on the installed IBM AD features.